walmartdigital/gomock-tutorial/README.md

 	return string(body)
 }
 ```
-Here we specify a clean and simple interface through the `HTTPClient` one, hereby removing the need to manipulate several data structures such as `*resty.Request` and `*resty.Response` as we did when we were directly interacting with the `resty` library.
+Here, we specify the `HTTPClient` interface which is clean and simple, hereby removing the need to manipulate `resty`-specific data structures such as the `*resty.Request` and `*resty.Response` as we previously did.
 The `HTTPClient` interface specifies a `Get()` function which takes a URL as argument and returns an HTTP status code, the response body and an error.

 Additionally, we create the `ZooClient` wrapper that allows us to achieve dependency injection via the `NewZooClient()` *constructor* which accepts an `HTTPClientFactory` object whose behavior we can specify from the calling context.